-Verification standard Please explain W8 Targets Water ISAE 3000 Our water use ratio measures our water use efficiency in production and is the key metric for our efficiency target in W8.1a.
-To validate our external reporting, we obtained third- Use Ratio party assurance from ERM CVS.
-They verified our water use ratio metric covering the period 1 January 2021 - 31 December 2021, using their methodology based on the International Standard on Assurance Engagements ISAE 3000 (Revised) at limited assurance level.
+Disclosure Data Verification Please explain module verified standard W8 Targets Water Our water use ratio measures our water use efficiency in production and is the key metric for our efficiency target in W8.1a.
+To validate our external reporting, we obtained third- Use party assurance from ERM CVS.
+They verified our water use ratio metric covering the period 1 January 2022 - 31 December 2022, using their methodology based on the Ratio International Standard on Assurance Engagements ISAE 3000 (Revised) at limited assurance level.
 The assurance statement is attached to question W9.1.